-On Windows if you are experiencing issues related to videos freezing or very high memory usage then disabling hardware acceleration may help.
+On Windows, users occasionally experience problems with videos freezing or with high memory usage.
+In these cases, disabling hardware acceleration may help.

 Proclaim uses Windows Media Player to play videos on PC’s running Windows.
 There is an issue with some versions of Windows Media Player using certain display drivers that can result in 1) videos freezing and 2) very high Proclaim memory usage.

 Continued use of Proclaim experiencing this often results in Proclaim running out of memory and crashing.
 Disabling hardware acceleration often resolves this issue.

 Warning!
 Disabling hardware acceleration may decrease the overall performance of Proclaim and should not be done on machines not experiencing this issue.